darumatic/apigee-cli/docs/help.rst

 Need Help
 =========

-If you are having trouble please email Matthew Delotavo <matthew@darumatic.com>
+If you run into any trouble or have any requests or feedback please email Matthew Delotavo <matthew@darumatic.com>